KotaVenkataVamshidharreddy/ocr-handwritten-number-recognition/README.md

 ---

 ## Limitations
 - The model is trained only on digits (0–9).
   Separators such as `.`, `/`, `:` are not explicitly classified.
 - Requires XML bounding box annotations for region localization.
 - Performance may degrade on unseen receipt layouts or different fonts.
+- MNIST-trained model has a domain gap with real receipt handwriting — fine-tuning on receipt crops would improve accuracy further.